How I license my code

 The license allows you to do anything that would otherwise infringe my copyright or patent claims.
 It’s similar to the MIT or BSD-style licenses, just with an added “email Joel and say hi” requirement — which, by the way, doesn’t apply to end users, or to people distributing unmodified copies.

 Now, does the thing I just described technically meet “open source” criteria promoted by Debian, OSI or others?
 I think so, but I’m not going to fuss about it.
-I suspect this question is usually a proxy for another one, namely “will my preferred group accept this license as open source” — a social question, rather than a technical or legal one.
+This question is really a proxy for another question: namely, “will my preferred group accept this license as open source” — a social question, mainly, not a technical or legal one.

 Acknowledgments